local-ch/lhs/README.md

 ### Assign attributes

-Allows you to set all the attributes by passing in a hash of attributes with keys matching the attribute names.
+Allows you to set the attributes by passing in a hash of attributes.

 ```ruby
 entry = LocalEntry.new